 All these case studies would be compiled into knowledge base of the DMCC collaboration framework and the simulation could be reproduced for education, training and studies.
 Besides the simulation facilities, users could also access to observation data, archive of historical events, case studies, and knowledge base.
 New case studies of different disaster types in different places would be initiated while the collaboration is extended.
 The DMCC collaboration framework is thus increasing disaster mitigation capability as both the case studies and dissemination activities grows.

-As descriptions of the DMCC collaboration framework taskforce members, users of DMCC services include scientists of disaster-related disciplines, ICT engineers of disaster mitigation application supporters, e-Infrastructure providers, as well as users who need to make decisions by the disaster risk prediction information from education, research, as well as independent and government agencies.
+Users of DMCC services include scientists of disaster-related disciplines, ICT engineers of disaster mitigation application supporters, e-Infrastructure providers, as well as users who need to make decisions by the disaster risk prediction information from education, research, as well as independent and government agencies.

 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.
+This section describes the service architecture that provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.

 High-Level Service architecture

-These sections describe how the service is built.
-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the service architecture introduced by this release.

-DMCC investigate in-depth the mechanisms of the selected disaster events and develop the appropriate simulation models to reproduce the processes by case studies.
+DMCC investigates in-depth the mechanisms of the selected disaster events and develops the appropriate simulation models to reproduce the processes by case studies.
 Results of case studies include the simulation facility and simulation web portals as well as shared knowledge base made by the complete materials compiled from the case studies.
-The collaboration framework aims at becoming an open science platform of disaster mitigation so that all the tools, data, resources and simulation facilities are sharable, and the simulations are reproducible.
-Furthermore, more case studies would be conducted and the knowledge base and shared resources would be enriched by materials from the new case studies.
+(The detailed information of the case studies and the results of development will be provided in Section 3.)
+The collaboration framework developed by DMCC aims at becoming an open science platform of disaster mitigation so that all the tools, data, resources and simulation facilities are sharable, and the simulations are reproducible.
+Furthermore, more case studies could be conducted and the knowledge base and shared resources would be enriched by materials from the new case studies.

-DMCC collaboration framework consists of the core multi-disciplinary taskforce and the platform.
-The taskforce covers scientists group, technical group, e-Infrastructure group and user support group.
+DMCC collaboration framework consists of the core multi-disciplinary taskforce and the collaboration platform which provides simulation, data and information services over the EGI compatible infrastructure in Asia Pacific.
+The taskforce covers scientific group, technical group, e-Infrastructure group and user support group.
 The platform provides the data access, data management, simulation services, and case studies over the regional e-infrastructure.

-Through case studies, local communities of the partner country will jointly work with those groups of the core taskforce to build up the simulation facility for the specific disaster type according to the following steps: Identification of case study; Collection of observation data and supporting materials; simulation model development and validation; infrastructure integration and performance tuning; simulation portal development.
+Through case studies, local communities of the partner countries will jointly work with those groups of the core taskforce to build up the simulation facility for the specific disaster type according to the following steps: identification of case study; collection of observation data and supporting materials; simulation model development and validation; infrastructure integration and performance tuning; simulation portal development.
 The DMCC collaboration framework architecture and case study workflow is depicted in Figure 1.

 Leveraging the results of case studies, simulation model could be applied to similar disaster events of the same type at different location with customization.
 By deeper understandings of the hazards, the simulation models would be more accurate.
 Growing by the case studies, the simulation facilities would be more useful and robust for complicated or compound disasters.